Friday 16 December 2011

 The lights were good.
 The music just fine.

 I flirted with a cute Italian boy.
 Nice smile, kind of wanting, he was on something, to be sure.
-Beautiful eyes, big and brown.
+His jaw shivered Beautiful eyes, big and brown.
 We danced and smiled.
 He was with a girlfriend.
 They shared each other's water.

 I popped another pill, thinking about him.
 My eyes bled.
 My teeth clenched.
 My head floated to the roof and floated there on a wave of doof, doof, doof.
 Bobbing.
 Floating I couldn't see.
 My teeth ground constantly.
 My sense of balance faltered from this plane to the next, but in a good way, a funny way, a way that made me laugh, made me feel ten feet tall.